pavani-bachina/Codebasics-Resume-Project-Challenge-8/README.md

 Mitron Bank is a legacy financial institution headquartered in Hyderabad.
 They want to introduce a new line of credit cards, aiming to broaden its product offerings and reach in the financial market.
 AtliQ Data Services came to know about this through an internal link and approached Mitron Bank with a proposal to implement this project.
 However, strategy director of Mitron Bank, Mr.Bashnir Rover is skeptical and asked them to do a pilot project with the sample data before handing them the full project.
 They provided a sample dataset of 4000 customers across five cities on their online spend and other details.

 ## Tools Used
 Used Excel to analyze the dataset and Power BI to visualize the data,enabling a comprehensive understanding of Mitron bank's customers spendings.
+You an interact with the [Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZmQwMmEyNjctZjgzMi00NGQ2LWFiYjUtNzU2ZjYwMTY1MTZlIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

 ## Key Findings
 1. Among all the payments, customers primarily use _Credit card_ for spendings.